 Keep in mind…

 Buying a professional camera will not necessarily lead to taking great astonishing shoots.
 If you have knowledge about photography and you’re looking to get better results, then that’s fine.
 If you don’t, but you are studying photography, again, it is okay.
-But if you don’t and you are not involved in any kind with photography, then just buy a camera model that suits your needs.
+But if you don’t and are not involved in photography, buy a camera model that suits your needs.